DauQuangThanh/our-personas/templates/commands/architect.md

 1. **Review checklist results**: Check `/d-docs/checklists/architecture.md` for any remaining issues
 2. **Commit architecture**: Use suggested commit message to save the architecture document
+3. **Optional - Validate architecture**: Run `/personas.validate-arch` to generate custom architecture validation checklists for deeper quality assurance
+   - Creates focused checklists for specific architectural concerns (component design, security, deployment, data, performance)
+   - Complements the built-in architecture.md validation with targeted, context-specific checks
+   - Recommended for MVP and Production levels
-3. **Establish coding standards**: Run `/personas.standardize` to create technology-specific coding standards that align with this architecture
+4. **Establish coding standards**: Run `/personas.standardize` to create technology-specific coding standards that align with this architecture
    - This ensures consistent development practices across all features
    - Standards will be based on the technology stack defined in this architecture
    - Required before running `/personas.design` to ensure implementation designs follow established standards
-4. **Review with stakeholders**: Get feedback from team, product, and ops
+5. **Review with stakeholders**: Get feedback from team, product, and ops
-5. **Document ADRs**: Create Architecture Decision Records for key choices
+6. **Document ADRs**: Create Architecture Decision Records for key choices
-6. **Update related docs**: Ensure README, design docs align with architecture
+7. **Update related docs**: Ensure README, design docs align with architecture
-7. **Ready for feature work**: After standards are established, proceed to `/personas.design` and `/personas.taskify` for feature development
+8. **Ready for feature work**: After standards are established, proceed to `/personas.design` and `/personas.taskify` for feature development
-8. **Set up infrastructure**: Provision cloud resources, containers, etc. (after planning)
+9. **Set up infrastructure**: Provision cloud resources, containers, etc. (after planning)
-9. **Establish monitoring**: Set up observability for quality attribute tracking
+10. **Establish monitoring**: Set up observability for quality attribute tracking
-10. **Create runbooks**: Document operational procedures for the architecture
+11. **Create runbooks**: Document operational procedures for the architecture

 **Complete workflow context**:
 Your response **MUST** suggest the user's next step, following the sequential order below and based on the result of the last action.